-Brief description of the recommendation Action taken to implement the recommendation units of the entity and inform its hubs and offices of its application.
-Assembly resolution 67/226 applicable to all operations of UN-Habitat.
-6. In paragraph 53 of its report, the Board recommended that UN-Habitat include detailed documentation of each of the projects in the project accrual and accountability system in order to support their execution and corresponding progress.
-Status: under implementation UN-Habitat is upgrading project accrual and accountability system by integrating the full project cycle, including functionalities that support the implementation, monitoring, closing and reporting stages of projects.
-7. In paragraph 54 of its report, the Board recommended that UN-Habitat improve the controls related to the verification of updating information, established in paragraph 36 of the project-based management policy.
+Brief descriptio n of the recommendation Action taken to implement the recommendation units of the entity and application. d inform its hubs and offices of its Assembly resolution 67/226 applicable to all operations of UN-Habitat. that UN-Habitat ind each of the project s report, the Board recommended clude detailed documentation of ets in the project accrual and em in order to support their ponding progress.
+Status: under implementation UN-Habitat is upgrading project accrual and accountability system by integrating the full project cycle, including functionalities that support the implementation, monitoring, closing and reporting stages of projects. that UN-Habitat imp verification of upda s report, the Board recommended prove the controls related to the ting information, established in project-based management policy.
 Status: under implementation Please refer to UN-Habitat's comments above relating to the recommendation in paragraph 53 of the Board's report for the year ended 31 December 2018.
-8. In paragraph 62, the Board recommended that UN-Habitat incorporates in the project accrual and accountability system the midterm and/or end-of-project evaluations for all its projects.
+Habitat incorporate e Board recommended that UN- s in the project accrual and m the midterm and/or end-of- or all its projects.
 Status: under implementation UN-Habitat is in the process of upgrading and enhancing the project accrual and accountability system.
-This process includes incorporating an evaluation module in the system.
-9. In paragraph 63 of its report, the Board recommended that UN-Habitat improve the controls related to the evaluation reports, established in paragraph 19 of the indicated project-based management policy.
-Status: implemented UN-Habitat established control mechanisms to ensure its projects comply with the requirements of its evaluation policy.
-10. In paragraph 67 of its report, the Board recommended that UN-Habitat update its internal manuals, such as the project based-management policy and the project accrual and accountability system guidelines and manual, to clearly establish Umoja and its extensions as the system that gives support to the different duties performed by the entity.
+This process includes incorporating an evaluation module in the system. that UN-Habitat impevaluation reports, e s report, the Board recommended prove the controls related to the stablished in paragraph 19 of the ed management policy.
+Status: implemented UN-Habitat established control mechanisms to ensure its projects comply with the requirements of its evaluation policy. that UN-Habitat upda project based-mana accrual and accour manual, to clearly est s report, the Board recommended ate its internal manuals, such as the gement policy and the project atability system guidelines and ablish Umoja and its extensions as es support to the different duties ity.
 Status: under implementation UN-Habitat is in the preparation phase of implementing the portfolio and project management module of Umoja Extension 2.
 As part of this process, UN-Habitat will review and update the project-based management policy.
-11. In paragraph 77 of its report, the Board recommended that UN-Habitat conduct a review of the expenses relating to projects that are led or supported by consultants.
-Status: implemented Travel expenses made by consultants were automatically charged to the "staff/personnel" budget line instead of "travel" 12.
-In addition, in paragraph 78 of its report, the Board recommended that, as part of the review, UN-Habitat should request reclassification of the travel expenses and correct the accounting transactions records. resulting in a classification error due to a system configuration in Umoja.
+In paragraph 77 of it that UN-Habitat con relating to projects consultants.
+In addition, in parag recommended that, a should request recla s report, the Board recommended nduct a review of the expenses that are led or supported by graph 78 of its report, the Board as part of the review, UN-Habitat ssification of the travel expenses inting transactions records.
+Status: implemented Travel expenses made by consultants were automatically charged to the "staff/personnel" budget line instead of "travel" resulting in a classification error due to a system configuration in Umoja.
 The issue had been identified by United Nations Office at Nairobi (UNON), our service provider, and communicated to United Nations Headquarters.
-UNHQ initiated an enhancement to Umoja and the issue has been fixed whereby all new trips raised after 1 September 2019 will have 13.
-In paragraph 79 of its report, the Board recommended that the entity strengthen the measures to identify and reclassify the expenses, clearly set out the scope and frequency of controls. the correct expense class mapping in Umoja.
-As part of the yea-end closure of 2019, UNON will initiate a full review of all travel expenses for consultants against trips raised in the period 1 January to 31 August 2019 to ensure that costs frequency of controls.
+UNHQ initiated an enhancement to Umoja and the issue has been fixed whereby all new trips raised after 1 September 2019 will have that the entity streng s report, the Board recommended then the measures to identify and ses, clearly set out the scope and s. the correct expense class mapping in Umoja.
+As part of the yea-end closure of 2019, UNON will initiate a full review of all travel expenses for consultants against trips raised in the period 1 January to 31 August 2019 to ensure that costs wrongly classified in 2019 will be corrected. s report, the Board recommended ffice for Latin America and the Status: implemented